MicrosoftDocs/power-automate-docs/articles/desktop-flows/overview.md

 # Introduction to other types of desktop flows

 >[!IMPORTANT]
 >This section covers legacy topics, including use of Windows recorder (V1) and Selenium IDE to create automation scripts.
-If you are just starting your RPA automation project, we recommend that you use [Power Automate Desktop](introduction.md))
+If you are just starting your RPA automation project, we recommend that you use [Power Automate](introduction.md))

 Read on if you already have automation built using Windows recorder (V1) and Selenium IDE.